From the province of Lower Saxony to Berlin

 After the Second World War, the Goldschmidt collection is scattered around the world.
 The family embarks on a search and submits many applications to the German authorities for compensation, restitution and reparations.

 Jakob Goldschmidt dies in exile in New York on 23 September 1955.
-His heirs continued the search and received a wooden figure attributed to Albrecht Dürer back from the National Museums in Berlin in 1960.
-The sculpture collection acquired it in 1938.
+His heirs continue the search and receive a wooden figure attributed to Albrecht Dürer back from the National Museums in Berlin in 1960.
+The sculpture collection had acquired it in 1938.

 Staatliche Museen zu Berlin, Skulpturensammlung und Museum für Byzantinische Kunst / Marion Böhl.
 Public Domain Mark 1.0. 🔍 Hover over the image to enlarge